Radim Běleš

-Radim Běleš is a Paralympic athlete from the Czech Republic competing mainly in category F51 club throwing and discus events.
+Radim Běleš (born 6 March 1973) is a Czech Paralympic athlete competing mainly in category F51 club throwing and discus events.

 Běleš competed in the 2000 Summer Paralympics in the club throwing event, without winning a medal, he did however win a silver medal in that event in the 2004 Summer Paralympics where he also won the F32/51 discus.
 He competed at both the 2008 Summer Paralympics in Beijing and the 2012 Summer Paralympics in London, taking silver in the club throw at the latter.